Home

 The first problem we ran into was judge collapse.
 Cascade can produce work and evaluate work, but when the same system writes the artifact, interprets the output, and summarizes the result, it grades itself too generously.
 The fix isn't better prompting.
 It's keeping at least one evidence path the acting loop can't quietly rewrite.

-We saw runs where the system patched code, picked a narrow test target that happened to pass, and then wrote a review summary that read like an independent second set of eyes.
+We saw runs where the system patched code, picked a narrow test target that happened to pass, and wrote a review summary that read like an independent second set of eyes.
 It wasn't.

 Cascade already has real mechanics here.
 Authored evaluate and human_review stages can pause work mechanically.
 What's still missing is a first-class contract for scope drift, approval expiry, and why a consequential transition was allowed.